choices

 Create random samples from the data that you provide.

 You can provide the data as a list and each element of that list represents one component of the full data.
-For example, considering a single variable linear regression problem that is described by the input and output , the data you provide would be .
+For example, considering a single variable linear regression problem that is described by the input x and output y, the data you provide would be [x,y].
 The first dimension of the data component in this list is the size of the data and therefore must be same for all components.
 However, all these components can have different value shapes, meaning the other dimensions can vary.

 If this node is evaluated multiple times (for example during an optimization), it samples indices without replacement until all indices have been seen, at which point it starts sampling from the full set of indices again.
 You can therefore use this node to create minibatches that iterate over your data set in a series of epochs.